cyberrangecz/backend-user-and-group/README.md

 To start the project you have to go to module `rest` and start it:
 ```
 cd rest/
-mvn spring-boot:run -Dpath-to-config-file={path to properties file from step 3}
+mvn spring-boot:run -Dpath.to.config.file={path to properties file from step 3}
 ```

 Then system will start the project.
 You can access the REST API with Swagger UI on address: